yanliji/FineFS-dataset/README.md

 ## 1. Overview

-There are 1167 skating samples in our proposed FineFS dataset: 729 samples from short program and 438 samples from free skating; 570 samples are from male athletes and 597 samples are from female athletes.
-We split the dataset into training set and test set with 933 and 234 samples, respectively.
-Video length is around 2min40s for short program and 4min for free skating.
-The frame rate of videos is 25 frame/second.
-Tab.
+There are 1167 skating samples in our proposed FineFS dataset: 729 samples from the short program and 438 samples from free skating; 570 samples are from male athletes and 597 samples are from female athletes.
+The dataset is separated into a training set and a test set with 933 and 234 samples, respectively.
+Video length is around 2min40s for the short program and 4min for free skating.
+The frame rate is 25 frame/second in videos.
+Table.
 1 clearly exhibits the statistics of our dataset.

 <div align=center><b>Table 1: Statistics of the FineFS dataset.
 M means male and F means female.</b></div>